River Murray High Flow

-- The motors must be off whenever swimmers are in the water or the rear platform is used.
+- The motors must be off whenever swimmers are in the water, or the rear platform is being used.

 Mooring the houseboat

-- Please check here for our list of recommended mooring locations of public parklands and reserves.
+- Please check our list of recommended mooring locations in public parklands and reserves.

-- Under no circumstances is the boat to be moored against any private or public jetty/pontoon, boardwalk or pier doing so, which is likely to result in damage to Wow Factor and the pier.
+- Under no circumstances is the boat to be moored against any private or public jetty/pontoon, boardwalk or pier.
+Doing so will likely result in damage to Wow Factor and the pier.
 You will lose your bond if you do this.

-- If guests bring a ski boat or jet ski, they must secure these watercraft(s) to the side of the vessel, instructions will be provided during the show out process.
+- If guests bring a ski boat or jet ski, they must secure these watercraft(s) to the side of the vessel.

-- Be aware of gum tree branches doing damage to the top story of the houseboat.
-Even if the branches are not hitting the houseboat, the wind may change causing the boat to be blown into the branch(es).
+- Be aware of gum tree branches doing damage to the top storey of the houseboat.
+Even if the branches do not strike the houseboat, the wind may change and blow the boat into the branch(es).

 - Caution must be used when using the gangplank.
-The river is unpredictable and misuse is likely to cause the front glass sliding door to break causing significant expense.
-The wind or wakeboard boats is sufficient to push the boat into the riverbank and gangplank through the front glass door.
-The repair cost approximately $600+GST.
+The river is unpredictable, and misuse is likely to cause the front glass sliding door to break, causing significant expense.
+The wind, or wakeboard boats, is sufficient to push the boat into the riverbank and gangplank through the front glass door.
+The repair cost approximately $600 plus GST.

-- The vessel should be firmly roped (both sides and fore & aft) to the bank during mooring.
-All four ropes should be firmly tied to suitable trees/posts.
+- The vessel should be firmly roped (both sides and fore and aft) to the bank during mooring.
+All four ropes should be firmly tied to suitable trees or posts.